edreate/Reinforcement-Learning/README.md

   </a>
 </p>

 👉 For the **full learning experience**—including in-depth write-ups, mathematical formulas, video explanations, and structured chapters—visit the course page:
 🔗 [edreate.com/courses/deep-reinforcement-learning](https://edreate.com/courses/deep-reinforcement-learning/)

 ---

+## 🧭 How to explore this repo (start here!)

+Begin with the **notebooks** and then check the supporting Python packages:

+- [Deep Q-Learning notebook](src/deep-q-learning/01_deep_q_learning.ipynb) – walk-through of DQN with code and explanations.
+- [Q-Learning notebooks](src/q-learning) – tabular Q-learning demos, including a 2x3 grid world.
+- `src/` – reusable Python packages for environments, agents, and utilities used across the lessons.
+- `training_output_lunar_lander/` – saved models and example training plots for the Lunar Lander Deep Q-Network run.

+Keep the course site open alongside the notebooks for theory, derivations, and videos.

+---